valevo/AlgorithmicAestheticsPresentation/presentation.md

    it is remarkable, however, how close to human we can get by the argument and method, especially seeing how **simple** it is
    (this is a play on words, simplicity will be a core concept

- - so this story is to be taken more as prototypical story from algorithmic science and less as "the" solution
+ - so this story is to be taken more as prototypical story from algorithmic science and not as "the" solution

 # 1. Wittgenstein on Aesthetics